hrektts/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for preprocessing the data is contained in the fifth code cell of the IPython notebook.

 As a first step, I decided to subtract the mean of all pixels of the training set to eliminate the effect of brightness difference among pictures.

 Next, I normalized the value of the pixel between -1 and 1.
 This operation is not necessary for the data set because the pixel of the images always have a value between 0 and 255.
 However, I did it because the model created in the following steps can be used for other data set.

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+To cross validate my model, I used provided validation data, which number of images was 4410.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the sixth cell of the ipython notebook.

 My final model consisted of the following layers: